JonnyOThan/G3MagnetBoots/README.md

 ## Overview

 G3 Magnet Boots adds EVA magnetic boots to every Kerbal.
-When a Kerbal floats within range of a vessel's hull in microgravity, the boots automatically engage and snap the Kerbal to the surface.
-Once attached, the Kerbal can walk around the hull, stand idle with a physics-locking parking brake joint, enter EVA construction mode, perform hull welds, and even plant flags — all while the vessel tumbles, rotates, or accelerates beneath their feet.
+When a Kerbal floats within range of a vessel's collider, the boots automatically engage and snap the Kerbal to the surface.
+Once attached, the Kerbal can walk around the hull, stand idle with a physics-locking parking brake joint, enter EVA construction mode, weld, and even plant flags all while the vessel tumbles, rotates, or accelerates beneath them.

 The mod is built entirely with Harmony patches and KSP's existing FSM; no new animations or models are required.